ahochsteger/gmail-processor/README.md

 Adjust the configuration (see section [Configuration Reference](#configuration-reference)) to your needs.
 It's always recommended to test config changes using a _dry-run_ by passing `dry-run` as the 2nd parameter to the `run` function.
 That doesn't touch anything (neither in GMail nor GDrive) but produces a log that shows what would have been done.
 This way any change in your configuration or an upgrade to a newer version of the library can be tested without any risk of data-loss.

 If you're satisfied with the results change the run mode from `dry-run` to `safe-mode` to actually do the processing and execute the `run` function again.
-For automatic triggering you can create a time-based trigger that runs at certain intervalls (e.g. once per day or every hour).
+For automatic triggering you can create a time-based trigger that runs at certain intervals (e.g. once per day or every hour).

 ### Copy the Library Code (advanced)

 To use a copy of the library code in your project simply replace steps 3-5 from above with the following steps:

 1. Create a new file using the + icon at "Files" and selecting "Script"
-2. Give it a name (e.g. `GmailProcessor` resulting in the file `GmailProcessorLib.gs` to be created)
+2. Give it a name (e.g. `GmailProcessorLib` resulting in the file `GmailProcessorLib.gs` to be created)
 3. Replace the contents of the file with the library code of the release asset [`GmailProcessorLib.js`](https://github.com/ahochsteger/gmail-processor/releases/latest/download/GmailProcessorLib.js) from the latest release or your own built version from [`build/gas/lib/GmailProcessorLib.js`](build/gas/lib/GmailProcessorLib.js).

 Follow the remaining steps from step 6 onwards from above.